Effect of initial Rayleigh mode on drop deformation under impulsive acceleration: Discussion

 The natural quarter-period of the $(2,0)$ mode is $\Ttwo/4 \approx 0.68$, which aligns closely with $\Tf$.
 For \cid{WA20}, the transition from the $0$ phase (prolate) to the $\pi$ phase (oblate) requires internal flow from the poles to the periphery.
 This is kinematically compatible with the flow induced by the impulsive acceleration, which flattens the drop into a pancake.
 Consequently, \cid{WA20} experiences a \textit{constructive superposition}, where the modal and aerodynamic forces reinforce each other.
 Driven by this physical compatibility and precise temporal alignment ($\Ttwo/4 \approx \Tf$), \cid{WA20} achieves the highest $\Kosc$ peak of all cases, effectively overcoming the disadvantage of its smaller, more aerodynamic frontal area.
 Conversely, for \cid{WA2P}, the transition from $\pi$ to $0$ requires flow from the periphery to the poles, which directly opposes the aerodynamic forcing.
 This \textit{destructive superposition} stifles the internal kinetic energy, resulting in a $\Kosc$ peak almost a factor of $2$ smaller than the spherical reference.
 Despite the larger pressure forces experienced by the aerodynamically blunt \cid{WA2P}, the unfavourable modal coupling dominates, preventing fragmentation.

 The $(3,0)$ mode introduces a timescale mismatch that fundamentally alters the coupling dynamics compared to the $(2,0)$ case.
 With a natural half-period of $\Tthree/2 \approx 0.70$, the drop nearly completes a full transition between shape extremes within the forced oscillation timescale $\Tf \approx 0.6$.
 For \cid{WA30}, the initial morphology presents a large frontal area to the free stream, generating significant pressure forces that drive fluid from the upstream pole towards the periphery.
+This blunt upstream face produces a high and sustained form drag, as seen in figure \ref{fig:waterair-Cdform_t}, and the viscous fraction for \cid{WA30} collapses below $0.01$ within $t^*\approx 0.05$ (figure \ref{fig:waterair-viscfrac_t}).
+The form-drag coefficient remains large until the drop begins relaxing towards its quasi-equilibrium shape near $\Tthree/4$.
 Since the transition from the $0$ phase to the $\pi$ phase also involves fluid movement from the upstream surface to the downstream periphery, the two flow mechanisms initially complement each other.
 However, the time to reach the quasi-equilibrium shape ($\Tthree/4$) is only about half the forcing timescale $\Tf$.
 Consequently, as seen in figure \ref{fig:waterair-KEosc_t}, $\Kosc$ increases rapidly to reach a peak at $t^* \approx 0.50$—approximately the midpoint between $\Tthree/4$ and $\Tf$.
 Because the two contributing oscillations do not synchronize their peak energies, the maximum $\Kosc$ achieved by \cid{WA30} is only modestly larger than that of the spherical reference, in stark contrast to the resonant amplification observed for \cid{WA20}.
 Following this early peak, $\Kosc$ decays even before $t^* = \Tf$, mimicking the behaviour of the spherical case.